ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 If your bootloader does not meet the two requirements of a manageable bootloader, you will need an unmanaged bootloader.
 The Mbed tools will not automatically combine this bootloader with the application image; you will need to write your own scripts to build your full image.

-For more inforamtion about [managed and unmanaged bootloaders, see the bootloader creation tutorial](https://os.mbed.com/docs/v5.10/tutorials/bootloader.html).
+For more information about [managed and unmanaged bootloaders, and how to create bootloaders, see the tutorial](https://os.mbed.com/docs/v5.10/tutorials/bootloader.html).

 #### Porting a bootloader